Renal Diet Plan with Indian Food

 1. Avocados:

-are otherwise good, but have high potassium.
+They are otherwise good, but have high potassium.

 2. Bananas:

-another fruit rich in potassium, and needs to be avoided for the health of the kidneys.
+Another fruit rich in potassium, and needs to be avoided for the health of the kidneys.

 3. Canned foods: